rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 </pre>
 This message may be returned before all the actions in the trigger are completed, especially if the trigger contains "waits".

-% substitutions are NOT performed on trigger strings using this method.
+Trigger % substitutions are NOT performed on the payload using this method.

 <!-- <h4 id="triggers">Triggers</h4> -->
 #### Triggers